inkognitro/react-redux-saga-boilerplate/docs/coding.guidelines.md

 3. Functionality of another module should be imported absolutely: `import { executeRequest } from "packages/common/http-foundation`

 ## Separate import per layer
-Imports always should reference to only one specific layer.
+Imports always should reference to one specific layer.
 This avoids problems with bundlers.
 Problem: Imagine there was a `index.ts` in the root of the `packages/common/translation` module, which is exporting domain, native and web stuff.
 If we would import things from this `index.ts` file into our mobile app,